tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/online-offline.md

 # Online/Offline Audience Activation scenario

-Online/Offline Audience Activation.
+Use offline attributes and events such as offline orders, transactions, CRM, or loyalty data along with online behavior for online targeting and personalization.

+Activate audiences to known profile based destinations such as email providers, social networks, and advertising destinations.

 ## Use Cases

-* Audience targeting for known audiences on social destinations.
+* Audience targeting for known audiences on social and advertising destinations.
-* Augment web/mobile personalization efforts with granular and enriched audiences.
+* Online personalization with online and offline attributes.
-* Build audiences that can be exported for granular targeting and personalization in Email and Mobile messaging systems.
+* Activate audiences to known channels such as email and SMS.

 ## Applications

+* Adobe Experience Platform
 * Real-time Customer Data Platform
-* Experience Platform Activation

 ## Architecture